 1. Engage with your customers proactively

 Shopping cart abandonment signifies the loss of a buyer who was going through the checkout process in an online shopping portal to buy something.
 The customer may face several problems like doubt about the product he/she wishes to buy or about the payment process and many more.
 So in that case if anyone can help her out, then there is a huge chance that she will finally complete the transaction and buy that product.
-So the solution will be adding live chat to your website through which your agent can reach her proactively to offer instant assistance.
+So the solution will be adding website live chat through which your agent can reach her proactively to offer instant assistance.

 2. Offer free or flat shipping charges and make it visible everywhere